-Described below: VR design process, VR viewer, video blog, product website.
+Described below: VR design process and workflow development, VR viewer, video blog, product website.

 Designing for virtual reality included surveys and tests to determine the type of experience to work on, and a thorough research of tools, products, and all the criteria to be considered in order to have a comfortable and delightful VR experience with the scalable number of players.

 After establishing and exploring the components needed to create an MVP, I concentrated on VR interactions as a next and current step.
 That includes a lot of testing and iterations, as well as learning new tools and processes.

 Based on the research, when the target audience with its needs and interests was found, I surveyed 19 people and conducted 15 interviews and found out that most of the people from TA were interested in an experience where they could have a maximum agency, build, create and even improvise with all sort of things, being interested in multiplayer games with social aspect.
 Most people didn’t emphasize a particular theme or genre but leaned more towards a possible agency and impact they could make.
 Below is one of the surveys.

 What type of Virtual Reality content would interest you, if at all?

 The main findings: All of it, Games, Building and creating VR, Visiting different places (real or fictional)

 The main design process stayed the same since it’s very flexible and can be applied to almost any type of product and industry.
 The workflow was changed and adjusted adding more tests and rapid prototyping, storyboarding-prototyping were synchronized to be able to test each iteration in VR.